Delaware State Police Investigating a Carjacking and Shots Fired Incident

 -End-

-Delaware State Police are investigating a fatal motor vehicle collision that occurred Friday night in the Wilmington area.
+Delaware State Police are investigating a fatal motor vehicle collision that claimed the lives of two individuals yesterday evening in the Wilmington area.

 The Delaware State Police Troop 2 Collision Reconstruction Unit continues to investigate this incident.
-Troopers are asking anyone who witnessed this collision to please contact Sergeant J. Jefferson by calling 302-365-8484.
+Troopers are asking anyone who witnessed this collision to please contact Corporal/2 M. Calio by calling 302-365-8483.
 Information may also be provided by sending a Private Facebook Message to the Delaware State Police or contacting Delaware Crime Stoppers at 1-800-847-3333.

 You can follow the Delaware State Police by clicking on: